 - protecting life and property,

 - protecting the security of the State,

 - bringing criminals to justice, including by directing and investigating crime,

 The Gardai also have such other functions as are conferred by law including in relation to immigration and other matters.

-The DPP may assume the conduct of proceeding initiated by a member of an Garda Síochána or authorise the member to institute the proceedings without the consent of the DPP.
+The DPP may assume the conduct of proceedings initiated by a member of an Garda Síochána or authorise the member to institute the proceedings without the consent of the DPP.
 If legislation provides, DPP consent is required.

-The members of Garda Síochána must take care that they discharge their duties with fairness, integrity, regard for human rights, diligence and impartiality, upholding the Constitution and the laws and according equal respect.
-They shall not while in the Gardai, be a member of a political party or any secret society whatsoever.
+The members of Garda Síochána must take care that they discharge their duties with fairness, integrity, regard for human rights, diligence and impartiality, upholding the Constitution and the laws and according to equal respect.
+They shall not, while in the Gardai, be a member of a political party or any secret society whatsoever.

-The Department of Justice publishes regulations establishing a code of ethics including standards of conduct and practice for members of the Garda Síochána.
+The Department of Justice publishes regulations establishing a code of ethics, including standards of conduct and practice for members of the Garda Síochána.
 The code may be prepared in draft by the Commissioner subject to approval by the Minister.

 When a member of a Garda Síochána commits a civil wrong in the course of his duty, the state is liable for damages as if he were an employee.
-The member of the Garda Síochána concerned need not be named although he may be joined as a party to the proceedings.
+The member of the Garda Síochána concerned need not be named, although he may be joined as a party to the proceedings.
 In this context, civil wrong includes a breach of civil wrongs or constitutional rights.

 The Department may pay the legal costs of the member of Garda Síochána charged with an offence if the acts alleged to constitute the offence was done directly in the performance of the member’s functions and the Department is of the opinion that the financial circumstances would result in undue hardship.